Best Oaxaca Street Food: Know What To Eat & Where

 Oaxaca street food offers a kaleidoscope of colors and a cornucopia of flavors.

-Each year, more and more foodies flock to the state’s capital, Oaxaca City, where they’re greeted by large, organic mercados (markets) and some of the lesser-known street foods of Mexico—like tlayudas, tamales, chapulines (grasshoppers), and the ancient chocolate and corn beverage, tejate.
+Each year, more and more foodies flock to the state’s capital, Oaxaca de Juárez (or just plain Oaxaca City), where they’re greeted by large, organic mercados (markets) and some of the lesser-known street foods of Mexico—like tlayudas, tamales, chapulines (grasshoppers), and the ancient chocolate and corn beverage, tejate.

-Just what are the most famous Oaxaca street foods to try when visiting Oaxaca?
-Let’s take a look at five of the street foods that make Oaxaca so special—and one non–street food that just couldn’t be left off the list.
+So, what are the most famous Oaxaca street foods to try when visiting Oaxaca?
+Let’s take a look at 5 of the street foods that make Oaxaca so special—and one non–street food that just couldn’t be left off the list.

 Top 5 Oaxaca Street Foods